ClusterHQ/flocker/docs/install/install-node.rst

 Prerequisites
 =============

-Before you begin to install the Flocker node services, you will the following:
+Before you begin to install the Flocker node services, you will need the following:

 * You will require a minimum of 2 nodes in order to install and use Flocker: